domshyra-s-playground/containersDemo/README.md

 for dev you'll need to set up a `dev-cert` for the api to enable https.

+navigate to the Api folder and run the following commands

 `dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\api.pfx -p your_cert_password` `dotnet dev-certs https --trust`
 `dotnet user-secrets -p api.csproj set "Kestrel:Certificates:Development:Password" "your_cert_password"`